Some people think all snacking is bad probably because they equate ‘snacking’ with foods high in fat, sugar, salt, and calories

 You may actually be dehydrated

-Healthy snacking can help you to work more nutritious foods into your day
+Healthy snacking can help you work more nutritious foods into your day

 Snacks can fuel your physical and mental energy

 It’s normal to get hungry every three to four hours.
 When you eat regular meals and snacks, it can help keep your blood sugar more stable throughout the day.
 That’s a good defense against between-meal dips in blood sugar that can sap your mental and physical energy.

 A substantial afternoon snack can help control portions at dinner.
 Many people manage to control their eating pretty well during the day but, when the day’s over and it’s time to relax, end up eating a huge dinner.
 For those people, a larger afternoon snack—almost a small second lunch—makes it much easier to cut back on dinner.